3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 These are variables used in general print and MMU moves.

-`variable_retract` is the distance Happy Hare retracts when it (or you) initiates a pause.
+`variable_retract` is the distance for retracts and un-retracts on pause.
+Important to note that this is NOT performed during a print or MMU error because Happy Hare will manage the retraction in that case.
+This is useful for regular pauses during a print or if the MMU is disabled.

 `variable_retract_speed` the speed of the above retraction movement.

-`variable_unretract` the distance Happy Hare will unretract after resuming.

 `variable_unretract_speed` is the speed Happy Hare will unretract.